Two countries, Belgium and Holland

 Holland is a cycling country: 17 million inhabitants all with bikes.
 The number of cyclists necessitates a cycling infrastructure: cycle paths (30,000 km), cycle routes (long and short distance), cycle bridges, cycle tunnels, cycle ferries and special signposts for cyclists.
 Cycling is part of normal life in the Netherlands; parents bring their children to school by bike, people go to work by bike, factory workers, doctors, even the prime minister!
 Cyclists, of course, have to observe traffic rules and regulations.
 The most important rule is to remember that you are not alone on your bike and that you are sharing the road with your group and other road users.
 Your guide on board will tell you all you need to know about the traffic rules and regulations.

 Most of the participants then wear rainwear.
-When the weather is so bad that cycling becomes really impossible (and that is almost never the case!), The guide organizes an alternative program with, for example, cultural excursions and city tours.
+When the weather is so bad that cycling becomes really impossible (but that is almost never the case!), you can stay on board or your guide can organize an alternative program with, for example, cultural excursions and city tours (at your own expense).

-The main countries represented by our cycling guests are: United States, Canada, United Kingdom, Australia and France.
+The main countries represented by our cycling guests are: United States and Canada.
+We also receive guests from United Kingdom, Germany, France, the Netherlands, Belgium, Australia and New Zealand.
 The common language on board is English.